sarkome-official/webpage/public/roadmap.md

 * Deployment of Autonomous Agents: The "Structural Biologist" (hunting for binding pockets) and the "Medicinal Chemist" (scanning for molecular fits).

-* Quantifying "Epistemological Uncertainty"—teaching the AI to know what it *doesn't* know.
+* Quantifying "Epistemological Uncertainty", teaching the AI to know what it *doesn't* know.